rmcmillin/Timer/README.md

 ```
 Ensure you check the return value of the function before using myID.
 This ID is used to access a unique timer using the provided functions

+timer_free() - sets a timer to unused
+timer_start() - starts a timer as long as the period is greater than 0
+timer_setPeriod() - sets the time in ms until timer expires
+timer_isExpired() - returns 1 if expired otherwise 0
+timer_isRunning() - returns 1 if runnning otherwise 0
+timer_timeRemaining() - calculates time until expiry

 ## License
 This library is free software; you can redistribute it and/or modify it under
 the terms of the MIT license.
 See [LICENSE](LICENSE) for details.